Keighley railway station: Facilities

 The National Rail side of the station is fully staffed, with the ticket office open seven days a week (except evenings).
 Train running information is provided via a public address system, posters and digital information screens.
 A waiting room is available on platform 1 and shelters on platform 2.
 Step-free access to both platforms from the main entrance is via ramps from the road above, whilst platform 1 also has level access from Dalton Lane.

-The K&WVR has its own ticket office and access ramps from the shared main entrance to platforms 3 and 4.
-They also have a refreshment stand and bookstall on platform 4, which is open when the railway is operating.
+The K&WVR has its own ticket office, with access ramps from the shared main entrance to platforms 3 and 4.
+It also has a refreshment stand and bookstall on platform 4, which is open when the railway is operating.

 Services

-During Monday to Saturday daytimes and in the evenings there is a half-hourly service to Leeds, an hourly service to Bradford Forster Square and three trains per hour to Skipton.
-The Bradford service formerly ran twice-hourly during the day prior to the spring 2023 timetable change, but now only does so at peak times.

-On Sundays there is an hourly service to Leeds and to Bradford with two per hour to Skipton.
-The new Northern franchise agreement, starting in April 2016, included provision to increase the Bradford service to hourly from its former two-hourly frequency, and this occurred at the December 2017 timetable change.